Narasimman-Venkatakrishnan/shopping-cart/README.md

 Clone this repo and install dev dependecies using command `npm install`

+Components are crated using Angular CLI and Material UI

 ## Development server

 Configure backend service URL in proxyconfig.json(Already configured with default one)